-My colleague Mannie Shea and I arrived bright and early to visit Fremantle seafood supply legend, Mr Victor Paino, to congratulate him on receiving a Medal of the Order of Australia – an outstanding achievement recognising his life-long successful involvement in the seafood industry and his contribution to the local community.
+My colleague Mannie Shea and I arrived bright and early to visit Fremantle seafood supply legend, Mr Victor Paino, to congratulate him on receiving a Medal of the Order of Australia earlier this year – an outstanding achievement recognising his life-long successful involvement in the seafood industry and his contribution to the local community.

 Victor met with us in his 1920s era Fremantle house which he calls his office and upon entering, we were hit with the aroma of delicious, hot, Italian coffee wafting its way through the hallway.
 The hallway is a gallery of Victor’s lifetime memories – with photos of family, historic memorabilia and achievements hanging on the wall.